bogensberger/wishlist-members-api/README.md

 # wishlist-members-api
-Wishlist Member API (wlmapi2) in Python 3
+Wishlist Member API (wlmapi2) is only offically available in PHP so I wrote it in Python 3.